hashicorp/nomad/website/source/docs/job-specification/template.html.md

 ## `template` Parameters

 - `change_mode` `(string: "restart")` - Specifies the behavior Nomad should take if the rendered template changes.
-The possible values are:
+Nomad will always write the new contents of the template to the specified destination.
+The possible values below describe Nomad's action after writing the template to disk.

   - `"noop"` - take no action (continue running the task)
   - `"restart"` - restart the task